Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Experimental Results

 \subsection{Comparative Evaluations}

-In order to evaluate the proposed method, the following seven comparative methods are used. \textit{No Aug} is the baseline method which uses the same temporal CNN but with no augmentation methods. \textit{Concat} is a simple fusion network that concatenates each $\boldsymbol{f}_n$ of the DA branches instead of using a Gating Network.
-In addition to the baselines, one test-time method and three automatic DA methods are used. \textit{TTA}~\cite{shanmugam2020and} uses a standard implementation of TTA that combines the test predictions of a trained No Aug network but with the different DA methods.
+In order to evaluate the proposed method, the following four comparative methods are used: one test-time method and three automatic DA methods. \textit{TTA}~\cite{shanmugam2020and} uses a standard implementation of TTA that combines the test predictions of a single trained temporal CNN but with the augmented samples by different DA methods.
 The other automatic augmentation methods include $\alpha$-trimmed Augmentation (\textit{$\alpha$-Aug})~\cite{fons2021adaptive}, RandAugment (\textit{RandAug})~\cite{Cubuk_2020}, and SapAugment (\textit{SapAug})~\cite{Hu_2021}.

 All of the comparison methods were implemented to use the same hyperparameters and augmentation methods as the proposed method.
 Specifically, the methods use the same number of convolutional layers, fully connected layers, etc., as well as the same DA methods and parameters as the network used in the proposed method.
-In addition, they are all trained for the exact same amount of iterations using the same Adam optimizer.
-The methods that have variable hyperparameters (RandAug and SapAug) use a range of $\pm50\%$ for the DA method.
+The methods that have variable DA parameters (RandAug and SapAug) use a range of $\pm50\%$ for the DA method.